swcarpentry/git-novice/_episodes/02-setup.md

 ~~~
 {: .language-bash}

-You can change your configuration as many times as you want: just use the
+You can change your configuration as many times as you want: use the
 same commands to choose another editor or update your email address.

 > ## Proxy